ElisNycander/wind_scenarios/README.md

 # wind_scenarios
-A model for generating wind power production scenarios based on open data from AEMO
+A model for generating wind power production scenarios based on open data from AEMO.

 To use the model, do the following steps:
 1. Clone git repository.
 It has the python code and the fitted model (saved as a pickle file).